krishnakarthiksharmakalle/hr-data-analysis/README.md

 ## Conclusions
 - The analysis provided valuable insights into employee attendance patterns.
-- The Power BI dashboard enables HR to monitor attendance and identify issues proactively.
+- The Power BI dashboard enables HR to proactively monitor attendance and identify issues.
 - Recommendations were made to improve attendance rates and address specific departmental issues.

 ## Future Work